i-am-grub/MultiGP_Toolkit/docs/usage/importing/index.rst

             :align: center

-There are two avaliable approach for fully completing the ``Multi Class Testing`` event with the Toolkit.
+There are two avaliable approach for fully completing the ``Multi Class Testing`` event with the MultiGP Toolkit.

+1. Import and run a child event as you would for a standard MultiGP event.
-1. Import a child race and run its races.
-Upon completion of the child race, archive it and import the next child race.
-Repeat this process until all the child races have been completed
+Upon completion of the child event, archive it and import the next child event.
+Repeat this process until all the child events have been completed.

 2. Import the parent event.
-The Toolkit will setup a seperate class within RotorHazard for each child race under the parent event.
+The Toolkit will setup a seperate class within RotorHazard for each child event.
+It will also setup the ability to individually push your race data and results to each child event.
 This is the recommended approach when running a multi-race event offline.